 - Train remotely - save time and money spent on logistics, trainers and real estate

-- Phenomenal engagement, retention, and recall rates, far higher than conventional rates in classroom or video-based training
+- Phenomenal engagement, retention, and recall rates are higher than conventional rates in classroom or video-based training

 - Controlled exposure to stressful situations